-Gaming headsets are part of a global software and accessories gaming market which is expected to grow to \$196 billion by the end of 2021, a roughly 7% year-over-year increase.
+Gaming headsets are part of a \$184 billion global software and accessories gaming market.
 The global gaming audience now exceeds global cinema and music markets with over 2.9 billion active gamers worldwide.
-Gaming peripherals, such as headsets, keyboards, mice and controllers are estimated to be a \$7.9 billion business globally with over 75% of that market in the Americas and Europe where the Company's business is focused.
-Gaming headsets are expected to represent more than a \$2.9 billion global market in 2021, or more than 35% of the total gaming peripherals market.
+Gaming peripherals, such as headsets, keyboards, mice and controllers are estimated to be a \$8.3 billion business globally with 80% of that market in the Americas and Europe where the Company's business is focused.
+Gaming headsets are expected to represent about \$3.3 billion global market in 2021, or around 39% of the total gaming peripherals market.

 Competitive esports is a global phenomenon where professional gamers train and compete to win prize money, partner with major brands, and attract/gain dedicated fans-similar to traditional professional sports.
 There were approximately 398 million esports viewers in 2019, and that was expected to surge to roughly 436 million viewers by 2020 (9.6% YOY), according to a report from Newzoo.
-This is expected to go up to 474 million viewers (YoY increase of 8.7%).
-Of those 474 million projected viewers, 240 million are expected to identify as "occasional viewers" and 234 million are expected to consider themselves "esports enthusiasts".
+This is expected to go up to 465 million viewers (YoY increase of 8.7%).
+Of those 465 million projected viewers, 236 million are expected to identify as "occasional viewers" and 230 million are expected to consider themselves "esports enthusiasts".